 Being a small passive speaker, it’s not going to compare with the other devices for audio quality.
 But, if you just want something to play by the pool or take camping, it’s perfect.
 As the speaker isn’t very powerful, it has an excellent battery life of 24 hours on a single charge.

 Voice Assistant: Google Assistant Only // IP Rating: IPX7 // Connectivity: Wi-FI and Bluetooth // Battery Life: 8 Hours

-If you’ll be regularly using your outdoor smart speaker on the go, you’ll want something super portable as well as being waterproof.
+If you’ll be regularly using your speaker on the go, you’ll want something super portable as well as being waterproof.
 The JBL Link is a perfect choice, it has an IPX7 waterproof rating which would allow it to be submerged in water, and at 17cm tall it’s very easy to transport around with a minimal look.

 JBL have been making excellent outdoor speakers for some time now such as the recognised JBL Charge and JBL Flip.
 As with the rest of the range, the Link Portable has clear and crisp sounds across the EQ spectrum but comes with added smarts.

 However, it’s worth mentioning that there’s no way to change EQ settings as with some of the previous devices.